microsoft/FluidFramework/docs/content/docs/get-started/quick-start.md

 - [Git](https://git-scm.com/downloads)

-### Installing Fluid Packages

-For this example we already have the necessary Fluid packages in our package.json.
-Therefore, when you run `npm install`, they will be installed for you.
-However, if you wanted to start a new project on your own, available packages are labeled in the [Fluid API Section](https://fluidframework.com/apis/) of the documentation.

-To install your packages you can follow this format: `npm i package-name` if you use [npm](https://docs.npmjs.com/) or `yarn add package-name` if you use [yarn](https://yarnpkg.com/).

-We use the following Fluid packages in this tutorial:

-- **@fluidframework/aqueduct**
-- **@fluid-experimental/get-container**
-- **@fluidframework/map**
-- **tinylicious**
-  - Note: Tinylicious is only a development dependency, since it is the [service]({{< relref "/docs/concepts/service.md" >}}) used when developing your Fluid app.
-You can install it as a development dependency using `npm i tinylicious --save-dev` or `yarn add tinylicious --dev`.

 ## Getting Started

 Open a new command window and navigate to the folder you where you want to install the project, and then clone the